nickjust/RCNN_object_detection/README.md

 * Applied detection and classification of moving objects (Computer Vision) using self-developed Deep Neural Networks (CNN, R-CNN)
 * Self-generated and manually labeled dataset of the individual object to be identified
 * Implementation in Python using Tensorflow, Keras and OpenCV
-* Extension of the algorithm to detect the object both in pictures and videos in order to track its movement
+* Extension of the algorithm to recognise the object (remote controlled car) both in individual pictures and videos in order to track its movement

 <p align="center">